traversaal-ai/home-depot-traversaal-workshop/delivery-agent-exercises/exercise_3_product_intelligence/README.md

 4. Calculates priority scores (0-100)
 5. Generates intelligent insights

-## Key Features
+## Learning Outcomes

+By completing this exercise, you will be able to:
+- Build AI agents that analyze product characteristics from SKU descriptions
-- Weather sensitivity detection (lumber, drywall, etc.)
+- Implement weather sensitivity detection for products like lumber and drywall
-- Vehicle capacity validation
-- Access restriction analysis
-- Priority scoring algorithm
-- Actionable insights generation
+- Validate vehicle-destination compatibility using intelligent matching algorithms
+- Design and calculate priority scoring systems (0-100 scale) based on multiple factors
+- Generate actionable insights that combine data from multiple previous pipeline stages

 ## Data Integration